African Americans: Education

 College Board, which runs the official college-level advanced placement (AP) programs in American high schools, have has received criticism in recent years that its curricula have focused too much on Euro-centric history.
 In 2020, College Board reshaped some curricula among history-based courses to further reflect the African diaspora.
 In 2021, College Board announced it would be piloting an AP African American Studies course between 2022 and 2024.
 The course officially launched in August 2024.

 In June 2023, the Supreme Court ended race-based affirmative action at American colleges and universities.
 This landmark Supreme Court decision is widely believed to contribute to a decline in African American enrollment at the nation's most selective and prominent colleges and universities, where African American applicants often have, on average, lower standardized test scores and GPAs compared to the overall applicant pool.
-In response, many of the nation's most popular historically Black colleges and universities (HBCUs) have reported a significant surge in applications and enrollment.
+In response, many of the nation's most prominent historically black colleges and universities (HBCUs) have reported a significant surge in applications and enrollment.

+Slightly more than 250,000 African American students in the high school graduating class of 2025 took the Scholastic Aptitude Test (SAT) making up 13% of test takers.
+African American students had an average score of 904 which is lower than the national average of 1,209.
+Asian American students had the highest average with 1,229.

 According to a 2025 study, African Americans have the highest average student debt.
 African Americans with bachelor's degrees owe an average of $52,726 in student loans.
 Nearly 70% of African Americans took out a loan to fund their undergraduate education.
+African American women, in particular, carry the highest average student debt in the nation.

-Historically Black colleges and universities
+Historically black colleges and universities

-Historically Black colleges and universities (HBCUs), which were founded when segregated institutions of higher learning did not admit African Americans, continue to thrive and educate students of all races today.
-There are 101 HBCUs representing three percent of the nation's colleges and universities with the majority established in the Southeast.
+Historically black colleges and universities (HBCUs), which were founded when segregated institutions of higher learning did not admit African Americans, continue to thrive and educate students of all races today.
+There are 107 HBCUs representing three percent of the nation's colleges and universities with the majority established in the Southeast.
 HBCUs have been largely responsible for establishing and expanding the African American middle-class by providing more career opportunities for African Americans.